 - Examples of Apprenticeship Development Plans Community Education Providers Networks – TST

-Public sector bodies with 250 or more staff in England have a target to employ an average of at least 2.3% of their staff as new apprenticeships over the period of 1 April 2017 to 31 March 2021.
 In order for apprenticeship programmes to be really successful it is important that there is buy-in across your organisation.
-Achieving the public sector target means that you will need to communicate with a range of staff internally from front line managers to CEOs.
+You will need to communicate with a range of staff internally from front line managers to CEOs.
 Apprenticeships will need to be embedded into workforce planning so that, over time, apprentices become a key and sustainable part of the workforce.
 Things to consider when engaging with your organisation over apprenticeships:

 - What is your local target?